Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 This page aims at clarifying the various elements of the schema, as well as their intended use and observed usage.

-### ID
+### IDS

 The identification numbers from sources of information.

-It has the following children elements:
+It has the following child element:

-- #### Primary
+- #### ID

+  The sources of information used for the metadata.

-  The source of information used for the metadata.
-The can only be **one** element of this type.
+  The `primary` attribute is used to identify the primary source of information used in the xml document.
+Only one element can have this attribute be `true`.

   The `source` attribute is required and has to be one of the following:

-  - AniList
-  - Comic Vine
-  - Grand Comics Database
-  - Metron
-  - MyAnimeList
-  - League of Comic Geeks

-- #### Alternatives

-  Contains alternative identification numbers that can be used for linking.

-  It has `Alternative` children elements for different identification numbers.

-  They have a `source` attribute that is required and has to be one of the following:

     - AniList
     - Comic Vine
     - Grand Comics Database
     - Metron
     - MyAnimeList
     - League of Comic Geeks

 ### Publisher